CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 the results queue, where you can pick it up for further processing.

 By default, MailerQ throws away the mime data to make room in the JSON object and in the message store.
-If you do not want the message data to be removed, you can tell so by adding the `keepmime` option:
+The result queues only hold the meta data for each sent message, but not the full mime data.
+If you do not want the message data to be removed, you can tell so by adding the "keepmime" option:

 ````
 {